CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ) ;
 ```

 Here, with `--(*)` have been marked additional fields with auto-generated values.
 These are: `CID` -- an automatically generated primary key and `DCT` -- a document creation timestamp.
-They will be later used by CogStack engine for data partitioning when processing the records.
+They will be later used by CogStack pipeline for data partitioning when processing the records.
 The `patient` and `encouters` tables have their primary keys (`ID` field) already defined (of `uuid` type) and are included in the input CSV files.

 ## Database schema -- views